jaredjennings/helm-thehive/README.md

 Defaults are for local index storage, local database storage, and attachment storage, all on Kubernetes persistent volumes.

+## Caveats

+Upon first installation, TheHive may fail to connect to Cassandra for a few minutes.
+Try waiting it out.

 ## Improving it

 If this chart doesn't flex in a way you need it to, and there isn't